 The counseling process with an adult may take several forms.
-Our approach for adults is referred to as psycho-dynamic.
-This means that the relationship dynamics between the client and therapist are used as a basis for self-discovery.
+Our approach for adults is referred to as Internal Family Systems (IFS) psycho-dynamic (attachment theory).
+This means that we view the indivual as a complex system of needs and wants that are not always actualized or integrated and that the relationship dynamics between the client and therapist are used as a basis for self-discovery.
 This may incorporate the therapist sharing how they experience the client in an effort to help them see how they may be experienced by others.
+This may incorporate the therapist asking the patient to delve into deeper historical context of some negative feelings.

 In some cases, it is appropriate to engage therapy in a narrative form with the use of journaling and reflection.
 This means that a client will go through their own lifetime experiences.
 This task should not be undertaken lightly, and could take a significant amount of time and effort to reach completion.
 This reflection experience helps the client gain insight into the impact of childhood experiences and begin to start the healing process from the point of origin.